Processori7/duckduckgochat/README.md

 ```
 git clone https://github.com/Processori7/duckduckgochat.git
 ```
-Next, in the Chrome browser, go to "Settings" - "Extensions" - "Manage extensions" - at the top right, click on the switch and turn on the developer mode, then click on "Download unpacked extension" and select the folder: FreeAiChromeSidebar, after that, you will have the extension.
+Next, in the Chrome browser, go to "Settings" - "Extensions" - "Manage extensions" - at the top right, click on the switch and turn on the developer mode, then click on "Download unpacked extension" and select the folder: duckduckgochat, after that, you will have the extension.

 # Update